-The Log Viewer opens, showing the most recent 5000 messages.
+The Log Viewer opens in a new browser tab, showing the most recent 500 messages.
 New messages are added to the Viewer as they occur and continue to be added until you close the Viewer.
-If you reopen it later, it will again show the most recent 5000 messages; older messages you saw before will not appear.
+If you reopen it later, it will again show the most recent 500 messages; older messages will not appear.